mathjax/MathJax/mathjax/docs/html/_sources/output.txt

 at the top of the ``<head>`` section of your HTML documents.
-This lets you keep the strict `DOCTYPE` for validation purposes, while still managing to get reasonable perforance from Internext Explorer
+This lets you keep the strict `DOCTYPE` for validation purposes, while still managing to get reasonable perforance from Internet Explorer
 8. Note that this line must come at the beginning of the ``<head>``, before any stylesheets or other content are loaded.